AlexanderTyan/getsocrata/README.md

 Getting Started:
 ------

-getsocrata currently only supports Python 2 in a linux environment.
+getsocrata was written in Python 2 and will need some tweaks to be run in python3.

 1. Get the socrata json endpoint for your data.
 This is a URL (ex - http://data.sfgov.org/resource/7h4w-reyq.json)